deep5deep/news_articles/README.md

 ## To Do:

 * Change email sender and email password in GitHub secrets
-* Check if we need to save as artifacts?
+* Upload it to Google Drive
 ---